 The conflict has devastated food production and led to the wholesale destruction of entire villages, roads, water sources, health facilities and schools.
 In some affected areas in the region this is the third year without a harvest and food prices are soaring in the markets.

-In Nigeria, 450,000 children will suffer acute malnutrition this year.
+In Nigeria, it should rise from 4.7 million to 5.2 million, with around 50,000 people in famine-like conditions.
+450,000 children will suffer acute malnutrition this year.
 Without treatment, approximately one in five of those children (75.000) is likely to die.

 We provide people with emergency food support and cash and vouchers so they can buy food from local markets, clean water and better sanitation, including constructing showers and toilets.
-We are distributing food and cooking equipment, and kits to help people avoid diseases and keep themselves clean.
+We are distributing food and cooking equipment, as well as providing seeds and tools to help traders and farmers.

 In Niger, we are installing water systems to make sure people have clean water to drink and distributing essential items such as cooking pots, buckets and water purifying tablets.
 We are providing food assistance and support to income generating activities for IDPs and refugees.